lkodinsson/MARS/Advanced/Custom/CustomAncestries.md

 ## Stat Modifiers

 Modifiers to stats come in two forms: *balanced* or *specialized*.
 Most ancestries will usually have modifiers in a balanced form, giving +1 to two different primary stats.
-If a larger bonus is desired, a specialized form would provide a +2, +1, and a -1 to three different primary stats.
+If a larger bonus is desired, a specialized form would provide a +2, +1, and a -1 among three different primary stats.

 ## Size